Troubleshoot your IoT Edge for Linux on Windows device

 Get-CIMInstance Win32_OperatingSystem | Select FreePhysicalMemory

 3. Check the available CPU cores.
-Ensure that NumberOfLogicalProcessors is greater than EflowVmAssignedCPUcores.
+Make sure that NumberOfLogicalProcessors is greater than EflowVmAssignedCPUcores.

 wmic cpu get NumberOfLogicalProcessors

-Finally, the issue could be related to networking.
+Finally, the issue might be related to networking.
 For more information about EFLOW VM networking issues, see How to troubleshoot Azure IoT Edge for Linux on Windows networking.

 Check the status of the IoT Edge runtime